 No matter how far down a page the visitor scrolls, SolidSignal.com’s search box is always available should the need arise.

 An effective navigation menu enables visitors to navigate your site quickly and drill down to the pages they want.
-The less time users spend figuring out the navigation scheme, the more time they spend shopping.
+The fewer time users spend figuring out the navigation scheme, the more time they spend shopping.

 Target, a discount retailer, has a well-organized navigation menu complete with categories and subcategories.